nourdine/pubsub-es6/README.md

 ps.subscribe("event_name", cb);

-// but then, later on, you change your mind (it happens) ps.unregister("event_name", cb);
+// but then, later on, you change your mind.. it happens ;) ps.unregister("event_name", cb);

-// cb won't be invoked
-ps.publish("event_name", "hello", "world!");
+// cb won't be invoked anymore ps.publish("event_name", "hello", "world!");
 ```